pingpwned/trezor-suite/docs/misc/analytics.md

 # Analytics

 Suite collects anonymous data on how user interacts with the application.
 This feature is by default "on".
 User has to opt-out either on analytics screen that follows after welcome screen (if starting Suite for the first time) or by unchecking switch in settings.

-Data is transferred in GET requests encoded in uri.
+Data is transferred in POST requests via Beacon API encoded in uri.

 ## Catalogue of events